 Finally, leverage your marketing team to determine which platforms to focus your promotional efforts on.
 They have a good pulse on where people are spending their time right now, which likely isn't where you've shared your message in the past.
-Digital traffic patterns have shifted with more people working remotely and spending time indoors; lean on their data to make informed decisions regarding where your team will have the most success.
+Digital traffic patterns have shifted with more people working remotely; lean on their data to make informed decisions regarding where your team will have the most success.